 If you could decree an official state culinary experience, what would it be?
 Kale-fornia!
 California’s Salinas Valley is known as the “salad bowl of the world,” because most of our vegetables are grown there.
-But kale is my favourite—it’s full of fibre, is very versatile, and has a unique taste.
+But kale is my favorite—it’s full of fiber, is very versatile, and has a unique taste.
 In California, you can get kale smoothies, kale chips, kale martinis, even kale nail polish!

 Best California song?
 I could say “Life on Mars” by David Bowie but that became Californian only recently when SpaceX played the song for the Falcon 9 launch of Starman on Elon Musk's Roadster!
 To be honest, my California soundtrack is the sound of the Malibu waves drumming on the shore.